petechen/BADCAMP2013/README.md

 maintain instead of having to cd into all the individual Drupal site folders in order to review/modify the settings.php files.

+You can simply use the settings files that are in BC2013SettingsEX and configure and substitute it for your existing settings.php files - I don't have to tell most people this but as a reminder,

+PLEASE TEST THIS IN A NON-PRODUCTION ENVIRONMENT FIRST

+- and graduate to using the $siteinfo array and include siteinfosettings.php to see how the streamlined system works.

-The intention of providing this "sites" folder is for yiou to recreate the demo as I showed at BADCAMP2013 with the settings files that I am providing for your review and practice.
-Here are the setup instructions to recreate that experience.
+If you would prefer to recreate the demo as I showed at BADCAMP2013, instead of messing with one of your existing sites, you can substitute the "sites" folder (or just the contents of it) in a new Drupal7 distribution along with the settings files in BC2013SettingsEx for review and practice.
+Here are the setup instructions to recreate that experience:

-    1. To use this properly, you will need to first set up a new Drupal 7 core for yourself and drop this "sites" folder in place of the one provided in the core distribution.
+    1. To use this properly, you will first need to set up a new Drupal 7 core for yourself and drop this "sites" folder in place of the one provided in the core distribution.
+Set up your host configs accordingly (*AMP, Apache, etc.).
+This example uses a drupal multisite install so you can set it for up to 3 hosts.
+If you want to do single site, reconfigure for the sites/default folder accordingly.

     2. Next, set up three empty databases.
 By default, they are set up in the ex*.settings.php files as follows:
         - BADLT_site1  username:admin  password:password  host: localhost
         - BADLT_site2  username:admin  password:password  host: localhost
         - BADLT_site3  username:admin  password:password  host: localhost